plackyhacker/plackyhacker.github.io/webtesting/javulna-sqli.md

-# Javulna SQL Injection leading to Auth Bypass and RCE Walkthrough
+# Javulna Auth Bypass and RCE Walkthrough

 At the time of writing I am currently studying OSWE and I decided to do a bit of Java MVC exploitation as part of my studies.
 The OSWE exam requires the candidate to bypass authentication and gain reverse shell in a single exploit script, so that's what I decided to do using the [Javulna](https://github.com/defdeveu/code.java.Javulna) vulnerable web app.